 If shooting flash indoors with mixed ambient lighting, you have to pick one of the two choices about white balance...
-We cannot mix two colors of lights (flash with incandescent or fluorescent), so do you want the room lighting to contribute into your picture, or do you want to minimize the room lighting white balance problem?
+We cannot mix two colors of lights (flash with incandescent or fluorescent), because any compromise white balance attempt would simply be wrong for both lights.
+So do you want the room lighting to contribute into your picture, or do you want to minimize the room lighting white balance problem?

 If you don't want the continuous room light messing with the white balance in your flash picture (easy way - subject of a previous page), then simply use low ISO and the maximum shutter sync speed to keep it out, so Flash White Balance can be used (high ISO indoors boosts the orange incandescent ambient, but reduces the necessary flash power, emphasizing the orange).
 Faster shutter speed does not affect or reduce the flash, but it does affect and reduce the continuous ambient.
 1/200 second or so will really knock down the ambient in most cases indoors.
 A lower ISO, or a smaller diameter aperture (f/5.6 or f/8 instead of f/2.8) will increase this effect (this ambient reduction at 1/200 second), but that will require more flash power, which must be available.
 Studio lighting will always use low ISO AND maximum shutter sync speed to keep the continuous ambient out of the controlled environment.
 Even the 150 watt modeling lights in the close flash units cannot survive f/8 at 1/200 second at ISO 100 (we should verify that the same picture exposure without the flashes does come out totally black).